Skip to main content

 Your genetic makeup provides the foundational instructions for your body’s biochemical machinery.
 Specific genes code for enzymes that synthesize hormones, proteins that transport them, and receptors that receive their signals.
 Variations within these genes, known as polymorphisms, can subtly alter the function of these components.
 For example, a polymorphism in an enzyme responsible for converting one hormone to another might lead to higher or lower levels of the active hormone.

 These genetic differences contribute to the wide range of individual responses observed in hormonal health.
 One person might naturally produce more of a certain hormone, while another might clear it from their system more quickly.
-These inherent differences mean that a “one-size-fits-all” approach to often falls short.
+These inherent differences mean that a “one-size-fits-all” approach to hormonal support often falls short.
 A personalized strategy, informed by an understanding of these genetic influences, allows for a more precise and effective recalibration of the endocrine system.

 Intermediate